Bikeman868/Urchin/readme.md

 Q: Can I store all my configuration in a shared database?

-A: Yes, store the configuration in JSON format, then retrieve it from the database and pass it to the `UpdateConfiguration()` method of `IConfigurationStore`.
+A: Yes, store the configuration in your database in JSON format, then retrieve it from the database and pass it to the `UpdateConfiguration()` method of `IConfigurationStore`.
 If nothing changed then it will return immediately without doing anything.

 ---